stevehemingway/stevehemingway.github.io/content/pages/TheLyttonArms.md

----
-Description : "Hurray, we finally have a working pub in Knebworth - and what a pub!" title : "The Lytton Arms Re-opens triumphantly" date : 2018-05-20
+title: "Hurray, we finally have a working pub in Knebworth - and what a pub!"title: "The Lytton Arms Re-opens triumphantly"
+date: 2018-05-20
 Tags : ["North Herts", "Knebworth", "pubs", "community"] Categories : [ "Knebworth"] menu : "main"
----

 We've had to wait a long time for [The Lytton Arms](http://www.thelyttonarms.co.uk/) to re-open, but on Thursday the 17th May the day we've all been waiting for arrived.
 The Lytton Arms was once again open for business.